EvanMillikanTKP/BangkitGitTraining/README.md

 # Step by Step Guide

 ## **Step 1**
 Start by forking this repository by clicking the fork button on the upper right corner of the screen.

-!TODO: add image fork

 This should automatically create your own version of the repository within your account.

-!TODO: add name

 Then clone the repository by clicking the `[Code]` button and copying the https url.
 Go to git bash and write the command